UNT-RITS/Tutorials/Basic_Python/Python code structure.md

 ![](https://github.com/UNT-RITS/Tutorials/blob/master/Basic_Python/images/code_structure6.png)

-### 4. [Panda](https://pandas.pydata.org/docs/user_guide/index.html) is a fast, demonstrative package that can be used to easily manipulate any type of data.
+### 4. [Panda](https://pandas.pydata.org/docs/user_guide/index.html) is a fast, demonstrative package that can be used to easily manipulate datasets.

 -	Provides us with many Series and DataFrames.
 -	You can easily **organize, explore, represent, and manipulate data**.